wallace11/link-the-dots/README.md

 ##### `destination_create`

 On certain containers, when deploying on a new machine, the destination directory may not exist at all.
 By default, this kind of scenario will result in an error, however it can be overcome by using this option.
+Please note that setting this option will recursively create the full destination path, just like using `mkdir -p`.

 ##### `pkg`